chan2will/sdc-wiki/DYMO-Printer-Utils-(Intake-Label-Print-Button).md

 ![screen shot 2017-03-08 at 11 24 58 am](https://cloud.githubusercontent.com/assets/8734556/23715345/e6d585b2-03f1-11e7-9813-5f2c72466d40.png)

-Should you open these documents in your code editor, you will likely conclude that their editing & manipulation are burdensome tasks to be avoided for as long as possible.
+Should you open one of these documents in your code editor, you will likely conclude that its manipulation is a burdensome task best avoided for as long as possible.
 But fear not, intrepid developer!
-When you installed the giant DYMO software suite earlier, you also installed a shining champion: `DYMO Label`, a GUI-based utility that has been waiting, ever vigilant, to deliver you from this XML madness.
+When you installed the giant DYMO software suite earlier, you also installed a shining champion: `DYMO Label`, a GUI-based utility that has been waiting, ever vigilant, to deliver you from this xml madness.

-In order to use it, first change the template to edit's file extension from `.xml` to `.label`.
+In order to use it, first change the template's file extension from `.xml` to `.label`.
 This step is needed; `DYMO Label` will refuse to open an xml document. `DYMO Label`'s hook into the OS should kick in, and the file should then be offered up as a `DYMO Label` file.

 ![screen shot 2017-03-08 at 11 27 26 am](https://cloud.githubusercontent.com/assets/8734556/23715892/e12dec6a-03f3-11e7-91d8-77b2ced3de43.png)